Everything Goes Wrong

-Everything Goes Wrong (すべてが狂ってる, Subete ga kurutteru) is a 1960 Japanese Sun Tribe film directed by Seijun Suzuki and starring Tamio Kawachi and Yoshiko Yatsu in her film debut.
+Everything Goes Wrong (すべてが狂ってる, Subete ga kurutteru) is a 1960 Japanese Sun Tribe film directed by Seijun Suzuki and starring Tamio Kawachi and Ryoko Nezu in her film debut.
 The story follows Jirō, a rebellious high schooler, in his sadomasochistic and criminal misadventures, specifically as they relate to his girlfriend, mother and her lover.
 The film was produced and distributed by the Nikkatsu Company.
 Kinema Junpo called it an early masterpiece in Suzuki's career.

 Plot

-On sweltering summer day, a gang of high school delinquents rove through Shinjuku.
+On a sweltering summer day, a gang of high school delinquents rove through Shinjuku.
 One, Jirō Sugita, harasses one of the girls, leading to an argument.
 Jirō leaves the group and returns home, where he lives with his single mother, Misayo.
 Misayo is the mistress of Keigo Nanbara, a businessman, and Jiro's disapproval of their relationship and feelings of jealousy leave him constantly at odds with both of them.
 Jirō gets in a fight with Nanbara, tears violently through the house, and steals money from Misayo.
 Toshimi Tani, a girl from the gang, acts on her crush on Jirō and the two initiate an intimate relationship, though Jirō is decidedly cooler towards the affair than Toshimi.
 At Misayo's request, Nanbara lectures Jirō about his disreputable lifestyle and tries to set him straight, but is met with mockery.